Scott AFB honors Tuskegee Airman in bench unveiling ceremony

 |0

-This work, Scott AFB honors Tuskegee Airman in bench unveiling ceremony [Image 3 of 3], by A1C DeQuan Simmons, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Scott AFB honors Tuskegee Airman in bench unveiling ceremony, by A1C DeQuan Simmons, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.